 Multi-colored dance floor (laser) lights alter reception photos.

 Also true!
 While the lights may seem fun at the time, will you really miss them if they’re not there?
 And maybe an even bigger question to ask is, what’s more important?
 The multi-colored dance floor lights or your photographs?
 I might irritate a few deejays out there by writing this, but please, for the love of chocolate (or whatever you hold in high regard), request these to not be used.
 Picture this-that really sweet photo of you dancing with your grandma or grandpa-RUINED by hot pink and lime green spots all over your skin.
 Ultimately, engaged couples, the choice is yours.

 Have fun; it’s one of the most important and memorable days of your lives!

 Essentially, the most important tip I can give you regarding wedding photography and your wedding day in general is to have fun.
 Try to relax on your wedding day.
 It will truly come across in your photos.
 If you’re worried about every little thing, you’ll wear it on your face.
 It’s inevitable.
 You’ll plan this important event for months so when your wedding day arrives, enjoy it!
 Enjoy each other.
 Don’t hold back from sharing your love for each other, family, and friends.
 A good photographer will capture this and it really will be one of your favorite things from your wedding day-the images you’ll have to look at for YEARS.
 DECADES even.

-When the dress and/or suit have been stored away; the cake has been eaten; the flowers have wilted; the guests have all returned to their busy lives; you’ll still have your photographs.
+When the clothes have been stored; the cake has been eaten; the flowers have wilted; and the guests have all returned to their busy lives; you’ll still have your photographs.
 Photographs act as story tellers and yours will tell your story- your perfectly imperfect, uniquely yours, romantic story.